gyroflow/gyroflow-docs/docs/guide/settings.md

 ## Export
 The options here are fairly self-explanatory.
 For any doubts, see the tooltips.
 By default, the resolution and bitrate are selected to correspond closely to the input file
 ![!](img/screenshot_export.jpg){ width="40%" }

+From the dropdown of the export button, it is possible to export a `.gyroflow`.
+This file contains all the required data and sync information for a video file, and is automatically detected the next time you want to process the same file.